-Frankly, we’d love to say we find the majority of the stories that finally appear on the site but the truth is the best stories are often sent in by anonymous tipster (send in your tips here)s inside the debt relief industry and by consumers that have received mailers or information from a debt relief company.
+Frankly, we’d love to say we find the majority of the stories that finally appear on the site but the truth is the best stories are often sent in by anonymous tipsters inside the debt relief industry and by consumers that have received mailers or information from a debt relief company.

 If you have information you feel you want to share with us please use the methods below.

-There are some easy ways to get information to us.
+There are some easy ways to get information to me.

 As a journalist in North Carolina, my sources receive the following protection under the Shield Law, which says:

 § 8‑53.11.
 Persons, companies, or other entities engaged in gathering or dissemination of news.

 (a) Definitions. – The following definitions apply in this section:

 (1) Journalist. – Any person, company, or entity, or the employees, independent contractors, or agents of that person, company, or entity, engaged in the business of gathering, compiling, writing, editing, photographing, recording, or processing information for dissemination via any news medium.

 (2) Legal proceeding. – Any grand jury proceeding or grand jury investigation; any criminal prosecution, civil suit, or related proceeding in any court; and any judicial or quasi‑judicial proceeding before any administrative, legislative, or regulatory board, agency, or tribunal.

 (3) News medium. – Any entity regularly engaged in the business of publication or distribution of news via print, broadcast, or other electronic means accessible to the general public.